Thank you

 I see the traces of moments of our lives in places

-The cartography of my memories overlayed
+The cartography of my memories overlay

-The coordinates that my heart strings played
+Coordinates that my heart strings play

 Etched in the air, as I turn that corner there

-As if sketched on a layer of see through paper
+As if sketched on a layer of see-through paper

 The image of a memory’s trailing vapour